 Lake Manyara National park overview

 Lake Manyara National Park is situated in Northern Tanzania, west of Arusha.
-The lake extends for 50km along the base of the 600 meter high Great Rift Valley slope.
+The lake extends for 50km along the base of the 600 meters high Great Rift Valley slope.
 Lake Manyara National Park is 330 square kilometers and when the water is high the lake stretches to 200 square kilometers.
 The park is a scenic gem, with a setting lauded by Ernest Hemingway as “the loveliest I had seen in Africa”

 The compact game-viewing circuit through Manyara National park offers a virtual microcosm of the Tanzanian safari experience.
-From the entrance gate, the road winds through an expanse of lush jungle like groundwater forest where hundred-strong baboon troops lounge unemotionally along the roadside, blue monkeys scamper nimbly between the ancient mahogany trees, dainty bushbuck tread warily through the shadows, and outsized forest hornbills honk cacophonously in the high canopy.
+From the entrance gate, the road winds through an expanse of lush jungle-like groundwater forest where hundred-strong baboon troops lounge unemotionally along the roadside, blue monkeys scamper nimbly between the ancient mahogany trees, dainty bushbuck tread warily through the shadows, and outsized forest hornbills honk cacophonously in the high canopy.

 Lake Manyara National Park offers a wilderness experience in diverse habitats, from its Rift Valley soda lake to dense woodlands and steep mountainsides.
 Apart from a spectacular setting, the park is famous for its unusual tree-climbing lions and the vast elephant herds it was established to protect.
-When your in Lake Manyara you can visit nearby destinations such as Serengeti, Tarangire, and Ngorongoro crater
+When you’re in Lake Manyara you can visit nearby destinations such as Serengeti, Tarangire, and Ngorongoro crater

-Wildlife in lake Manyara National park
+Wildlife in Lake Manyara National park

 The Lake Manyara National is dominated by open plains, near the lakeshore, and by an acacia forest in the part closest to the rocky slope of the Rift Valley; in the Northernmost part, near the main entrance, there is a dense equatorial forest fed by the groundwater and dominated by the fig plants and, in the most Southern part, there is the Marang Forest that extends for 250 sq km on the Rift Valley slope, this part was added in 2012 to the Lake Manyara National Park.

-The diversity of Lake Manyara features make the lake a particularly memorable destination to visit.
-Animals found in the area include zebra, elephant, hippo, monkey, wildebeest, waterbuck, warthog, gazelle, impala, buffalo, wildebeest, waterbuck, warthog, hyena, baboon and giraffe.
+The diversity of Lake Manyara’s features make the lake a particularly memorable destination to visit.
+Animals found in the area include zebra, elephant, hippo, monkey, wildebeest, waterbuck, warthog, gazelle, impala, buffalo, wildebeest, waterbuck, warthog, hyena, baboon, and giraffe.
 Manyara is also known for its tree-climbing lions.
 These majestic animals find shelter from the heat and biting flies in the branches of trees, and these lions can easily kill buffalo – which are far greater in weight and size than themselves.
 There are also over 350 species of birds, with a variety of local species inhabiting the forest and bush, including pelicans that waddle around next to the short grass on the shore of the lake.

-Whatever you are looking for – animal sightings, bird-life or breath-taking scenery – Lake Manyara has it all.
-Explore Lake Manyara on a safari through Tanzania and discover the secrets, history and beauty that Manyara is known for.
+Whatever you are looking for – animal sightings, bird-life, or breath-taking scenery – Lake Manyara has it all.
+Explore Lake Manyara on a safari through Tanzania and discover the secrets, history, and beauty that Manyara is known for.